When To Harvest Beets? How to Tell Your Beet Crop is Ready.

 Visual cues play a crucial role.
 Keep an eye on the size and color of the beets as they mature.
 Once the beetroots reach a diameter of about 1-3 inches, they are usually ready for harvesting.
 Vibrant colors on growing beets, like deep red, yellow, or purple, indicate that the beets have reached their peak ripeness.

-A man farmer holds beets in his hands.
+A gardener holds beets in his hands.

 Firm and Smooth Skin